corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/tech-stack/_index.md

 ## Persistence

 Corda uses relational databases for its persistence layer.
-Currently, Corda supports PostgreSQL Version 14.4 only, but support for other types of databases may be added in future releases.
+Currently, Corda only supports PostgreSQL Version 14.4, but support for other types of databases may be added in future releases.
 Corda uses a number of databases which can be co-hosted on the same database host or even share a single database instance but segregated by schema.
-All are logically separated with Corda managing connection details for each of the logical databases.
+All are logically separated, with Corda managing the connection details for each of the logical databases.

 Broadly speaking, there are two groups of databases:
 * [Cluster-wide databases]({{< relref "#cluster-databases" >}}) — contain data that is necessary for the running of the Corda cluster.